torifat/git-dropbox/README.md

 $ git config --global dropbox.path ~/Dropbox/Git
 ```

-Now, to make a git repo dropbox enabled, do the following form the root folder of that repo -
+Now, to enable dropbox support for any git repository, do the following -

 ```bash
 $ git dropbox init
 ```

 Now, to push your changes to dropbox -

 ```bash
 $ git dropbox push